 SIGNAGE - In addition to the County-mandated signage explained below, we'd like to offer our local businesses a downloadable "We're Open" sign, which also details social distancing and other safety guidelines.
 Access the sign HERE (Allow a moment for it to load).
 These can be professionally printed in a larger, poster size, or you can print in house.
 If you need assistance, please contact Cindy Krieg at Town Hall (970-827-5645 x5, [email protected]).

-Additional information will be available as the new public health order is finalized.
 Regular updates on the county’s response to COVID-19 are being shared at www.ECEmergency.org.
 The county’s forum for community discussions is at www.facebook.com/OneValleyVoice.
-Those with additional questions can email email@example.com or call 970-328-9750.
+Those with additional questions can email [email protected] or call 970-328-9750.

 REMINDER TO BUSINESSES - The order allows more businesses to open in addition to previously allowed essential businesses, as long as the business can meet the requirements of the order.
 All businesses must create and visibly post a Social Distancing Protocol, explaining how the business is achieving all social distancing, sanitizing and cleaning, and other requirements.